 Spring is such a special time of year to get outside and explore.
 Snowy landscapes transform into brightly-colored hills of wildflowers, animals reemerge from their long winter naps, and all the while our knees finally get the sunshine they’ve been waiting for since October!

 Whether you’re heading out for a much-needed spring break road trip, or just a quick weekend getaway, consider stopping at any of these amazing parks to see the magic of springtime:

 Great Smoky Mountains National Park is one of the most magical places to visit during the spring due to the appearance of synchronous fireflies in early May.
 It’s one of the only places in the world where fireflies gather in such large numbers, which creates a stunning display.

 16. Yellowstone National Park

 Yellowstone is colorful any time of the year, but especially in the spring as the wildflowers bloom and add to the already-vibrant landscape.
 The park is busiest in the summer, so planning a spring visit is ideal for avoiding large crowds.
-It’s also prime bicycling season as the bike trails open in late April once the snow thaws and is cleared away.
+It’s also prime bicycling season as the bike trails open in early April once the snow thaws and is cleared away.

 15. Yosemite National Park, California